timescale/docs/use-timescale/migration/dual-write-and-backfill.md

   --file=dump.sql
 ```

-a. `--no-tablespaces` is required because Timescale does not support
+- `--no-tablespaces` is required because Timescale does not support
    tablespaces other than the default.
 This is a limitation.

-b. `--no-owner` is required because tsdbadmin is not a superuser and cannot
+- `--no-owner` is required because tsdbadmin is not a superuser and cannot
    assign ownership in all cases.
 This flag means that everything will be
    owned by the tsdbadmin user in the target regardless of ownership in the
    source.
 This is a limitation.

-c. `--no-privileges` is required because tsdbadmin is not a superuser and
+- `--no-privileges` is required because tsdbadmin is not a superuser and
    cannot assign privileges in all cases.
 This flag means that privileges
    assigned to other users will need to be reassigned in the target
    database as a manual clean-up task.
 This is a limitation.

-d. `--exclude-table-data='_timescaledb_internal.*'` will dump the structure
+- `--exclude-table-data='_timescaledb_internal.*'` will dump the structure
    of the hypertable chunks, but not the data.
 This will create empty
    chunks on the target ready for the backfill process.

-1. If the source database has the timescaledb extension installed in a schema
+If the source database has the timescaledb extension installed in a schema
 other than "public" it will cause issues on Timescale.
 Edit the dump file to
 remove any references to the non-public schema.
 We need the extension in the
 "public" schema on Timescale.
 This is a limitation.

-1. If any background jobs are owned by the "postgres" user, they need to be
+If any background jobs are owned by the "postgres" user, they need to be owned
-   owned by "tsdbadmin" on the target database.
+by "tsdbadmin" on the target database.
 Edit the dump file accordingly.

 Load the roles and schema into the target database, and disable all background jobs.